 When the cat grooms, bacteria in the saliva transfer onto the coat which can contaminate the environment.
 Take care handling a cat with salmonella as well and decontaminate the environment.

 Reducing the risk of salmonella infection:

-Bleach is the best method to kill salmonella bacteria in the environment.
-A ratio of 1:32 can be used.
-Surfaces should be cleaned before the application of bleach as organic matter can deactivate it.
+- Bleach is the best method to kill salmonella bacteria in the environment at a ratio of 1:32.
+Clean surfaces before application of bleach as organic matter deactivates it.

-Bleach should be left on surfaces (for example litter trays) for a minimum of 10 minutes to ensure disinfection.
+- Leave the bleach solution on surfaces for a minimum of 10 minutes.
 Rinse thoroughly with clean fresh water after contact with bleach and dry well.

 - Follow-up appointments will be necessary to perform fecal cultures.

 - Your veterinarian may recommend an easy to digest, low-fat diet while your cat is recovering.
 Chicken breast poached in water is highly palatable to cats and is easy on their gastrointestinal tract.